network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Both the client and the server MUST support HTTP/2 over TLS.
 The client MUST be able to send a request with a GET or POST method.
+The client MUST send the GET without the "Accept-Encoding" header to ensure the server will not compress the data.
 The server MUST be able to respond to both of these HTTP commands.
 The server MUST have the ability to respond to a GET request with content.
-The server MUST use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.
+The server SHOULD use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.

-As clients and servers become deployed that use L4S congestion control (e.g., TCP Prague with ECT(1) packet marking), for their normal traffic when it is available, and fall back to traditional loss-based congestion controls (e.g., Reno or CUBIC) otherwise, the same strategy SHOULD be used for Responsiveness Test traffic.
-This is RECOMMENDED so that the synthetic traffic generated by the Responsiveness Test mimics real-world traffic for that server.

 Delay-based congestion-control algorithms (e.g., Vegas, FAST, BBR) SHOULD NOT be used for Responsiveness Test traffic because they take